 You will have a drive from Kathmandu to Machha Khola today, passing by Seti Khola along the way.
 It takes about 8-9 hours to reach, and while the road is bumpy, the natural scenery makes up for the rather long ride.
 You will be driving along the Prithvi Highway for the first part of the journey.
 Turning off to Dhading, the landscape becomes quite rural and remote and the road also becomes quite bumpy and dirt-laden.
 Finally, you will reach the Machha Khola.
 Overnight stay at the guesthouse at Machha Khola tea house.

 We begin our ascent to the Manaslu Conservation Area's gate on this momentous day.
-The distance is eighteen kilometers between Machakhola and our destination, Jagat.
+The distance is eighteen kilometers between Machha Khola and our destination, Jagat.
 Even while it seems like a lot, the process is actually quite simple.
-Today, we pass through tatopani (hot water) and stroll down a recently constructed road that runs alongside the Buri Gandaki River on the left.
-There are some dusty spots on the new road, but due to off road there will not be many vehicle, so our walk will be enjoyable.
+Today, we pass through Tatopani (hot water) and stroll down a recently constructed road that runs alongside the Buri Gandaki River on the left.
+There are some dusty spots on the new road, but due to off road, there will not be many vehicles, so our walk will be enjoyable.

 From Jagat, the path follows the Budhi Gandaki Gorge.
 You will be following the trail as it winds along many Shankri stones by the riverside.
 So far, the trail has been a prominent part of the Manaslu Circuit, but after leaving Jagat, the trail enters the Tsum Valley.
 The Budhi Gandaki River rages past tall green cliffs, and you can enjoy the emerald terrain as you finally reach Lopka.
 Overnight stay at the guesthouse at Lopka.